$ cd ~/posts/rebuilding-this-site-with-ai

 What I actually did

 The starting point was a hugo.yaml, a PaperMod theme, a content/posts/ directory, and a few custom shortcodes.
-The end state was an Astro site with React islands, a content collection for posts, Tailwind for styling, and serverless functions for the gated parts.
+The end state was an Astro site with React islands, a content collection for posts, Tailwind for styling, and serverless functions for private dashboards.

 The migration roughly looked like this: